colinshelton/Work-Tracker/README.md

 impulseimg@gmail.com
 for additional questions
 ## Demo:
-To see the try out this application visit https://w0rktracker.herokuapp.com/ For new users just create a login using an email.
+To see the try out this application visit https://w0rktracker.herokuapp.com/  <BR>
+For new users just create a login using an email. <BR>
-To see an example with an employee that has a weeks worth of scheduled work Login using Bob's credentials.
-Email: Bob@bobmail.com  Password: password
+To see an example with an employee that has a weeks worth of scheduled work <BR>
+Login using Bob's credentials.
+Email: Bob@bobmail.com  Password: password <BR>